mjrehder/MJRFlexStyleComponents/README.md

 ![imageviewdemo](https://cloud.githubusercontent.com/assets/476994/18223817/4757fd50-71c3-11e6-9e1b-895f00a4ce53.gif)

-The FlexImageView is a specialization of the FlexView.
+The FlexImageView is a specialisation of the FlexView.
 This is both a lightweight component to view images and serves also as an example on how to extend the Flex Style components.

 Beside the FlexView features, the FlexImageView exposes a simple interface directly to the contained UIImageView in order to set and layout the image:
 ```swift